Duration of inhale vs. exhale

 Breathing that relaxes is asymmetric breathing, where the duration of the exhale, is longer than the duration of the inhale.

-Our body interprets longer exhaling duration compared to inhaling duration, as a signal that there is no danger around.
-We can use asymmetric breathing to calm down and relax.
+The body interprets longer exhaling duration compared to inhaling duration, as a signal that there is no danger around.
+Asymmetric breathing, can be used to either relax or excite.
 It is individual and the best way to go about it, is to experiment.

-Our breathing is affected by our emotions and our emotions are affected by our breathing.
-It is by directional.
+Breathing affects the emotions and the emotions are affected by the breathing.
+It is bidirectional.